Our hot cross buns recipe is too good to just make at Easter. This is our family recipe to an enriched dough and significantly crossed at Easter.

-You will get a better spring to your hot cross buns if you bake them on one of our ultimate baking stone.
+You will get a better spring to your hot cross buns if you bake them on one of our ultimate baking stones.

-New to baking why not try our white dough recipe too.
+New to baking?
+Try our white dough recipe.

 If you knead help with our hot cross buns recipe why not come on one of our cookery courses where all your questions can be answered by one of our expert teachers.

 Should you have any spare why not use them in our bread and butter pudding recipe.